Resource Management Act 1991

 You could also call this:

-The authority can also refuse if they think there’s not enough provision for important things like stormwater drainage, sewage disposal, or water and electricity supply.
-The water and electricity rule doesn’t apply to land that’s mainly for rural use.
+The territorial authority may refuse consent if the subdivision does not have adequate provision for things like stormwater drainage, sewage disposal, or water and electricity supply.
+However, this rule about water and electricity supply does not apply if the land is going to be used mainly for rural purposes.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.